nhsuk/profiles-db/README.md

 ### Supplier

-The `supplier` member is always present and contains a string representing the GP's booking system supplier or a blank string.
+The `supplier` member is always present and contains a string representing the GP's booking system supplier or `undefined`.
 GP booking system supplier values are one of `["EMIS","EMIS (I)","INPS","INPS (I)","Informatica","Microtest","NK","TPP"]`

 ## Interrogating the json with [jq](https://stedolan.github.io/jq/)